p2made/P2-Camp-Kitchen/docs/Frame.md

 ### Front Frame

 * Vertical members are 548 mm for an overall height of 563 mm.
-* Has an additional vertical member, 185 mm long, attached *under* the LH end.
+* Has an additional vertical member, 185 mm long, drawn attached *under* the LH end.
+* That additional vertical member could be attached over the end by making appropriate adjustments to dimensions.
+It has been drawn attached under to minimise the number of items in a cutting list.

 ### Back Frame